Zheng-Duan/Toronto-Fitness-Club/README.md

 # Toronto-Fitness-Club
-For backend:
+For server:

-source startup.sh
+First: source startup.sh

-./run.sh
+Then: ./run.sh

-For frontend:
+For client:

-./startup.sh
+First: ./startup.sh

-./run.sh
+Then: ./run.sh